localgovy/marketregular/content/blog/year-round-toronto-farmers-markets.md

 # Year-round Toronto farmers’ markets: St. Lawrence North, Allan Gardens, Dufferin Grove

-Three markets that don’t shut when the outdoor season ends.
+Here are three markets that don’t shut you out when the cold weather starts, get the inside scoop on indoor farmers' markets in Toronto.
 Hours and stalls from [MarketRegular](https://www.marketregular.com).
 Tap a name for the live listing.

-Two Saturday indoors downtown, plus a Thursday park market west — not another citywide list.
+We'll cover two markets for a Saturday spent downtown, plus a Thursday market at a park — not another citywide list.
 (St. Lawrence South permanent hall is a different stop; we’ll cover that separately.)

 ---